apache/druid/docs/content/Tutorial:-A-First-Look-at-Druid.md

 }
 ```

 Woah!
 Our query just got a way more complicated.
 Now we have these [Filters](Filters.html) things and this [OrderBy](OrderBy.html) thing.
-Fear not, it turns out the new objects we’ve introduced to our query can help define the format of our results and provide an answer to our question.
+Fear not, it turns out the new objects we've introduced to our query can help define the format of our results and provide an answer to our question.

 If you issue the query: